World War II in the Slovene Lands

-World War II in the Slovene Lands started in April 1941 and lasted until May 1945.
-The Slovene Lands were in a unique situation during World War II in Europe.
-In addition to being trisected, a fate which also befell Greece, Drava Banovina (roughly today's Slovenia) was the only region that experienced a further step—absorption and annexation into neighboring Nazi Germany, Fascist Italy, and Hungary.
-The Slovene-settled territory was divided largely between Nazi Germany and Fascist Italy, with smaller territories occupied and annexed by Hungary and the Independent State of Croatia.
+World War II in the Slovene Lands started in April 1941 and continued until May 1945.
+The Slovene Lands were in a unique situation.
+In addition to getting trisected, Drava Banovina (roughly today's Slovenia) was the only part that experienced a further step—absorption and annexation into neighboring Nazi Germany, Fascist Italy, and Hungary.
+Slovene-settled territory was divided largely between Nazi Germany and Fascist Italy, with smaller territories occupied and annexed by Hungary and Croatia.